08 Jul Parshas Va’etchanan; City of Refuge – Miklat and Recovery

 City of Refuge-

 In the case of an unintentional killing of another Jew, a person who is guilty of manslaughter must flee to a ‘city of refuge – miklat’ where he remains his entire life.
 As long as he remains there he is safe.
 However, he may leave the city as a free man upon the death of the Chief Kohan… the Kohan Gadol.
 The Kohan Gadol (as is with the case of a Tzadik) can carry the burden of the ‘sins’ of others upon himself.
 In his death (the Kohan Gadol) is the Tikun, the Rectification of deficient spiritual conditions.
-Thus the ‘accidents’ that existed during his charge as Kohan Gadol become rectified with his passing.
+Thus the ‘accidents and transgressions’ that existed among those ‘transgessors’ dwelling in the city of refuge during his charge as Kohan Gadol become rectified with his passing.

 Until such time as the individual reaches the ‘city of refuge’ (the Miklat), he may be lawfully killed by a close relative of the victim who may seeks him as prescribed by the Torah.